-Environmental requirements established in the Environmental Impact Statement and Response to Submissions Report, additional to those identified in the Infrastructure Approval conditions, are listed in Table 2-3.
+Environmental requirements established in the Environmental Impact Statement and Response to Submissions Report, additional to those identified in the Infrastructure Approval conditions as modified 1 March 2023, are listed in Table 2-3.

-Table 2-3: EIS commitments
+Table 2-3 EIS commitments

 Source Condition Requirements Document Reference AQ1 A dust management plan will be developed by the nominated Principal Contractor and included with the construction environmental management plan for the project.
 AQMP (this plan) AQ2 Construction plant and equipment will be well maintained and regularly serviced so that vehicular emissions remain within relevant air quality guidelines and standards.
 Section 5.2